ecadlabs/taquito/docs/contract-test-library.md

 By default, a call to an RPC node is used to pack data when fetching values from a big map.
 Big map keys need to be serialized or packed and Taquito relies on the PACK functionality of a Tezos RPC node to pack the big map keys.
 This may be considered inefficient as it adds a request to a remote node to fetch data.

 Now, Taquito allows you to pack the required data locally to fetch values from a big map.
 By relying on the local pack implementation, Taquito eliminates one RPC roundtrip when fetching big map values.
-This feature makes fetching big map values 50% faster.

 This contract is for demonstrating packing.
 Not a supported FA1.2 contract.
 The storage is simple:
 ```js